rec-math/ts-math/README.md

-# ts-math
+# RecMath mathematics module.

-Mathematics for TypeScript
+> Mathematics for the browser (and TypeScript/Javascript).